Christmas markets in the Cotswolds

 Gloucester Quays’ Victorian Christmas Market will run November 17-20.
 The market will be selling delicious food, drink and festive gifts whilst Christmas carols, a brass band and buskers will fill the historic docks with music.

-There will be fun and festive treats, locally-made gifts and crafts, tasty local produce and over 60 stalls at the annual Christmas Market taking place on a date to be confirmed.
+There will be fun and festive treats, locally-made gifts and crafts, tasty local produce and over 60 stalls at the annual Christmas Market taking place on November 26.

 You can also expect Father Christmas to make an appearance at The Redesdale and in attendance at the carol service by the town's Christmas Tree.